In tornado-ravaged Selma, prayers of thanks

 SELMA, Ala.
-(AP) — Leading Sunday services on the lawn outside his tornado-damaged Crosspoint Christian church, the Rev. David Nichols told his congregation there was much for which to be grateful.
+(AP) — Leading Sunday services on the lawn outside his tornado-damaged Crosspoint Christian Church, the Rev. David Nichols told his congregation there was much for which to be grateful despite the destruction around them.

 The tornado that ravaged Selma hit the church’s daycare.
-It collapsed much of building and ripped away the roof, but the 70 children and teachers who huddled inside bathrooms were unharmed.
+It destroyed much of the building, collapsing walls and leaving piles of rubble in some of the classrooms, but the 70 children and teachers who huddled inside bathrooms were unharmed.

-“Nothing but by the grace of God that they walked out of there,” Nichols said.
+“Nothing but by the grace of God that they walked out of there,” Nichols said as he looked at the building.

 The Sunday after a tornado devastated much of the historic city of Selma, church congregations raised up prayers of gratitude for lives spared and gave prayers of comfort for lives lost elsewhere to the storm.